gustavogmfarias/iffolha-js-backend/README.md

 -   Only admins should be able to delete a user;
 -   Only admins should be able to edit a user;
 -   Should be able to list users;
--   Should be able to search an user by name;
+-   Should be able to search an user by title;
 -   Should be able to search an user by email;
 -   Should be able to search an user by id;